aymane-akherraz/My_portfolio_project/README.md

   credentials: true
 }));
 ```
-or if you're working locally you can just set: **http://localhost:3000/** (adjust the port if necessary)
+or if you're working locally you can just set: http://localhost:3000/ (adjust the port if necessary).

 Also in Frontend/src/axiosConfig.js you should change the baseURL:
 ```
 axios.defaults.baseURL = '/api';
 ```
-Again if you're working locally you can just set: **http://localhost:5000/** (adjust the port if necessary)
+Again if you're working locally you can just set: http://localhost:5000/ (adjust the port if necessary).

 To start the React app locally: